High-altitude holidays aren’t just for winter!

 You’d be forgiven for thinking there won’t be anything happening in the Three Valleys in summer.
 But, you’d be wrong.
 There may not be the non-stop, round the clock après-ski found in the winter months, however, there’s still plenty to do.

-From wine-tasting to sampling the delicious range of French delicacies, you’ll find plenty of events happening in the Three Valleys during summer.
+From wine-tasting to sampling the delicious range of French delicacies, you’ll find plenty of events in the Three Valleys during summer.
 Fishing competitions, music festivals, cycling tours… the list of things to do is endless!

 Plus, shopping in the Three Valleys is great all year round.
 Whether you’re looking for designer clothes, great food or sports gear, you’re sure to find it.